 or (719) 219 - 0056 or (888) 878 6789.

 Sherry Anne Weddell created the first charism discernment process specifically designed for Catholics in 1993.
 In 1997, she co-founded the Catherine of Siena Institute, an affiliated international ministry of the Western Dominican Province, and currently serves as Co-Director.
-Sherry has developed numerous unique formation resources that are used around the world and trained and helps lead an international team who have worked directly with over 70,000 ordained, religious, and lay Catholics in more than 100 dioceses on 5 continents.
+Sherry has developed numerous unique formation resources that are used around the world and trained and helps lead an international team who have worked directly with over 100,000 lay, religious, and ordained Catholics in hundreds of parishes in 137 (arch)dioceses on 5 continents.
+Sherry’s book, Forming Intentional Disciples which came out in July 2012, is a best seller that has sold over 100, 000 copies.
 When not hanging around airports, Sherry enjoys tending her high altitude Tuscan garden in the Colorado Rockies.

 Sherry Weddell's CV

 Fr.
 Michael Sweeney, O.P., is a native of Vancouver, BC and was ordained in 1979.
 Fr.
 Michael co-founded the Institute in 1997 and served as Co-Director for 7 years during which he offered workshops on discernment and the theology and formation of the laity to ordained and lay Catholics throughout Canada, the U.S and in Rome.
 He has also served as pastor, university chaplain, and university/seminary instructor in philosophy and the theology of the laity.
-Since 2004, Fr.
-Michael has been President of the Dominican School of Philosophy & Theology in Berkley, CA and continues to help teach the Called & Gifted Discernment Process at the Graduate Theological Union.
+From 2004 - 2015, Fr.
+Michael served as President of the Dominican School of Philosophy & Theology in Berkley, CA. He returned to work with the Institute as Co-Director in July 2015.

 Clara Geoghegan lives in Ballarat, Australia and discovered the Siena Institute the first time she used the internet back in 1998.
 Since then she has worked to promote the work of the Institute in Australia, eventually establishing the Australian branch in 2004.
 Clara is the Called and Gifted Coordinator in the Catholic Archdiocese of Melbourne and lectures in Church History and Spirituality at the Catholic Theological College.
 Clara is married to Michael, has three teenage children, is a lay Dominican, and is an advocate for the beatification of the Australian heroine, Caroline Chisholm. (www.mrschisholm.com).